-- 1. A Participant is affiliated with existing developments which have been cited for material and/or continuing, but curable, noncompliance.
+- 1. A Participant is affiliated with existing Projects which have been cited for material and/or continuing, but curable, noncompliance.
 Material noncompliance exists when a party exhibits a continual pattern of noncompliance, or when a party demonstrates an inability or an unwillingness to resolve noncompliance in a timely manner. - 2.
-A Participant (including any affiliates) has experienced any events of foreclosure or failed to perform under the terms of a workout agreement over the past three (3) years. - A Participant (including any affiliates) has declared bankruptcy over the past three (3) years. - 4.
+A Participant (including any affiliates) has experienced any events of foreclosure or failed to perform under the terms of a workout agreement over the past three (3) years. - 3.
+A Participant (including any affiliates) has declared bankruptcy over the past three (3) years. - 4.
 Any Participant (including any affiliates) has a mortgage default or arrearage of three months or more within the last three (3) years. - 5.
 A Participant that has failed to pay any fee or expense due to the Authority, including outstanding compliance monitoring fees in the past three (3) years. - 6.
 Any liens or other claims exist against property owned by Owner (including any affiliates) for which the Owner has failed to resolve a public filing such as a lien or a judgment. - 7.
-The Owner (including any affiliates) has been debarred or received a limited denial of participation in the past three (3) years by any federal or state agency from participating in any development program. - 8.
-A Participant that has materially misrepresented facts on any request for Authority resources.
+The Owner (including any affiliates) has been debarred or received a limited denial of participation in the past three (3) years by any federal or state agency from participating in any development program.

+8. A Participant that has materially misrepresented facts on any request for Authority resources.

-O. Statewide Referral Network Agreement
+N. Statewide Referral Network Agreement

-All Application must include submit a draft Statewide Referral Network Agreement.
+All Applications must include a draft Statewide Referral Network Agreement.
 The agreement form can be found on the Website.
+The draft Statewide Referral Network Agreement does not need signatures from any parties to the Agreement.

-P. Financial Feasibility
+O. Financial Feasibility